Slopez2023/Market-Data-Warehouse-API/docs/phases/PHASE_6_PROGRESS.md

 - **Implementation Complete**: Phases 6.1, 6.2, 6.3 ✅
 - **Remaining**: Phases 6.4, 6.5, 6.6

-## Next Action

-Start Phase 6.6: Documentation (2-3 hours remaining)
+## Project Completion Summary

+All phases complete!
 You now have:
 - ✅ Automatic database migrations on startup
 - ✅ Complete API key management system
 - ✅ 5 new endpoints for key CRUD